RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ## 7. Anthos (Hybrid and Multi-Cloud Management)

+"As cloud adoption grows, many businesses operate in hybrid or multi-cloud environments, requiring a unified management platform.
+Anthos, introduced in 2019, addresses this need by allowing organizations to manage applications consistently across Google Cloud, on-premises data centers, and even other cloud providers like AWS and Azure.
+Built on Kubernetes and service mesh technologies, Anthos provides a secure and scalable framework for modernizing applications without being locked into a single cloud provider.
+It empowers businesses to deploy workloads anywhere while maintaining visibility, security, and compliance across environments."

 ### Key Features of Anthos Solutions
 ✅ Run workloads anywhere (on-prem, AWS, Azure).